-JVC and Kenwood are two renowned and well-respected brands in the audio industry that produces high-quality speakers, headphones, soundbars, subwoofers, and amplifiers.
+JVC and Kenwood are two renowned and well-respected brands in the audio industry that produce high-quality speakers, headphones, soundbars, subwoofers, and amplifiers.

 In this article, we will cover a general overview of both brands, looking specifically at the sound quality, durability, price, and so on.
 Of course, each brand has different devices at different price points.
 However, we will compare them as closely as we can.